In this post you will learn

 Should I worry about achieving a high Quant percentile score?

-Beyond a 48 Quant raw score
+Beyond the 48 80 Quant raw score on the classic GMAT

 Even though you score better than ‘only’ 67% of the test pool, it is still a good score in general terms because it tells business schools that you can manage the quantitative analysis required in the program.